odemuno/MATLAB-for-ML/PA2_LogReg/README.md

 **Training set**: historical data from previous students: 2 exam scores and admission decision

-The dataset is gotten from the `ex2data1.txt` file.
+The dataset is gotten from the given `ex2data1.txt` file.

 To visualize, these are the first 5 data points:
 ```